ithkuil/ithkuil/src/src/verbs.md

 > DES to want to

-> ASP to hope that
+- ASP hopes to

-> EPC to expect to
+- EPC expects to

-> CRD to believe that
+- CRD believes that

-> REQ to request that
+- REQ requests that

-> EXH to demand that
+- EXH demands that

-> OPR to have the opportunity to
+- OPR has the opportunity to

-> CPC to have the ability to
+- CPC has the ability to

-> PRM to be permitted to
+- PRM is permitted to

-> PTN to have the possibility of
+- PTN has the possibility of

-> CLS must do/have to do
+- CLS must do/have to do

-> OBG should/ought to
+- OBG should/ought to

-> IMS be expected to
+- IMS is expected to

-> ADV suggest that
+- ADV suggests that

-> ITV intend to
+- ITV intends to

-> ANT look forward to
+- ANT looks forward to

-> DSP to be willing to
+- DSP is willing to

-> PRE be ready to
+- PRE is ready to

-> NEC be necessary to
+- NEC is necessary to

-> DCV decide to/choose to
+- DCV decides to/chooses to

-> PTV tend to/be prone to
+- PTV tends to/be prone to

-> VOL offer to/volunteered to
+- VOL offers to/volunteers to

-> ACC agree to
+- ACC agrees to

-> ICL feel like/be up for
+- ICL feels like/is up for

-> CML feel driven to/feel a need to
+- CML feels driven to/feels a need to

-> DVR like to/enjoy
+- DVR likes to/enjoys

-> DVT be devoted to/be committed to
+- DVT is devoted to/is committed to

-> PFT prefer/would rather
+- PFT prefers/would rather

-> IPS to have an impression/feel that; a subjective belief/impression
+- IPS has an impression/feels that; a subjective belief/impression

-> PMS to promise/swear that
+- PMS promises/swears that

 ## Valence

-Marks that and how several members of <this context>CONTEXT</this> participate in action.
+Marks how several members of <this context>CONTEXT</this> participate in action.

 ### MNO Monoactive